Yosemite National Park

-July 2014–Two sketches from the Hetch Hetchy area just north of Yosemite Valley: the first, Calycanthus occidentalis, is a spicebush blooming now at 4500′ with vinegary smelling velvety red flowers.
-This spot escaped last year’s Rim Fire and the back burning, but most of the 6 mile drive to Hetch Hetchy from the Ranger station was through land eerily without trees.
+July 2014–Two sketches from Hetch Hetchy, an area just north of Yosemite Valley: the reservoir itself escaped last year’s Rim Fire and the back burning, but most of the 14 mile drive to Hetch Hetchy from the Rt.
+120 ranger station was through land eerily without trees.
 Some were piled in charcoaled heaps and the dark skeletons of others stood out waiting to be chopped down.

-Quick sketch of Kolana Rock at Hetch Hetchy.
+Quick sketch (8 x 8 inches) of Kolana Rock.
 It was 97 in the shade and the paint was dying as fast as I put it down!

 May 2014–This fall-blooming soft yellow salvia grows in the shade, sporting four-inch furry leaves.
-It makes a surprisingly good ground cover in damp, clay soil.
-Borage’s cobalt blue flowers bloom from July on here in zone 6b, strong enough to push through the large leaves of the salvia.
-I just finished this painting for an exhibit with the Botanical Society of the National Capitol Region.
+It makes a surprisingly good ground cover in damp, clay soil here in Maryland.
+Borage’s cobalt blue flowers bloom from July on in zone 6b, strong enough to push through the large leaves of the salvia.
+I just finished this painting for an exhibit with the Botanical Art Society of the National Capital Region.

 Click here for a You tube video interview from 2013.